phirebase/unimarket/README.md

 ## How to Access?

 UniMarket themes are exclusively available to our **GitHub Sponsors**.
-Support our project and gain access to all theme variants.

 ### Steps to Get Access:
 1. Become a [GitHub Sponsor](https://github.com/sponsors/phirebase). 🤖 Access to Code!
 Unlock access to private repositories and dive into exclusive projects and resources. $20 a month / Sponsors will be automatically invited to private repositories with all color variants.